Drought-hit Panama Canal to restrict access for one year

 Traffic jam

-The measures have caused a back-up of ships waiting to enter the 50-mile (80-kilometer) byway, which is mainly used by clients from the United States, China, and Japan.
+The measures have caused a back-up of ships waiting to enter the 50-mile (80-kilometer) waterway, which is mainly used by clients from the United States, China, and Japan.

 On Thursday, some 130 boats were waiting, compared to around 90 usually in the queue.